T-Rizzle12/Custom-Gmod-Bot/README.md

 # Use
 - Install this addon: place the Custom Gmod Bot folder (Unzip before use) in your gmod addons folder.
-- Create at least a 2 player gmod server, This addon will create a "player" bot so you will need have a open player spot because gmod will consider the bot a real player.
+- Create at least a 2 player gmod server.
+This addon creates a "player" bot so you must have a open player spot because gmod will consider the bot a real player.
-- Create a bot useing the TRizzleCreateBot Command.
+- Create a bot using the TRizzleCreateBot Command.
 (See below)

 # Important [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/dwyl/esta/issues) [![HitCount](https://hits.dwyl.com/T-Rizzle12/start-here.svg)](https://hits.dwyl.com/T-Rizzle12/Custom-Gmod-Bot)